When we put down a trip to Washington D.C. on our Fort Liberty Bucket List, a visit to the National Zoo wasn’t even on our radar.

 Pandas are More Rare Than We Knew

-It’s common knowledge that Giant Pandas are an endangered species.
-At the zoo we learned just how endangered these cute, cuddly creatures really are.
+It’s common knowledge that Giant Pandas are endangered.
+At the zoo, we learned just how endangered these cute, cuddly creatures really are.

-An estimated 1,864 pandas live in the wild and 548 pandas live in captivity.
-To put that in perspective, it is likely that there were more visitors at the National Zoo in a day than there are pandas in the whole entire world!
+To put that in perspective, there are more visitors at the National Zoo in one day than there are pandas in the entire world!

 Mind = blown.

 Our trip to the National Zoo was an amazing experience!

 Even though we got off to a rough start (you can read all about the mistakes we made in D.C.), I am so glad that we had the opportunity to visit such a historic and interesting zoo.